shettyg/ovn-docker/README.md

 ovn-container endpoint-delete 88bb5dd3-2da9-40e2-9b75-a0406980301c
 ```

+While deleting the endpoint, if it is noticed that the previously created
+network container does not have any endpoints associated with it anymore,
+it is deleted automatically.

 * If you do not have a need for the created network, you can delete it with:

 ```